 Medical Power of Attorney (POA).
 The medical POA is a legal document that designates an individual – referred to as your health care agent or proxy – to make medical decisions for you in the event that you’re unable to do so.
 A medical POA is sometimes called a durable power of attorney for healthcare.
 However, it is different from a power of attorney authorizing someone to make financial transactions for you.

 Do Not Resuscitate (DNR) Order.
 This is a request to not have cardiopulmonary resuscitation (CPR) if your heart stops or if you stop breathing.
 Advance directives do not have to include a DNR order, and you don’t have to have an advance directive to have a DNR order.
 Your doctor can put a DNR order in your medical chart.

 Methodist Medical Center is here to provide you with information regarding your rights to make decisions concerning healthcare, including the right to accept or refuse medical or surgical treatment, even if that treatment is life sustaining.
 The Living Will and Durable Power of Attorney for Healthcare forms and brochure are available to you by contacting the Admissions Office at (865) 835-4900; the Chaplain at (865) 835-5233; or, after 5 p.m., you can reach the Nursing Supervisor from within the hospital by dialing 0.

-ATMs are located off the main lobby in the front seating area of the Secret City Café and on Level 1 in the Emergency Department vending area.
+ATM is located off the main lobby in the front seating area of the Secret City Café.

 Methodist Medical Center is dedicated to providing a clean, safe environment for our patients, visitors and staff.
 To promote health and wellness, Methodist Medical Center is a tobacco-free environment, both inside buildings and on the grounds.
 Vaping and e-cigarettes are also prohibited.